Conversations with an Artist: Laura Roebuck

 rusted, broken objects

 What’s the most inspiring thing you’ve seen, read, watched, or listened to recently?

 Red tail hawks on the streetlight post outside the house

 Beatrice Wood Center for the Arts and Beatrice Wood’s Studio

 What advice would you give to your younger self about your artistic journey?

 Don’t look back (sage words from my husband and Bob Dylan)

 Fertile Soil, Unexpected, 36x48 | Sold

 We love how Laura's art holds space in compelling ways, allowing your mind to wander.
-See them in-person or give us a call for buying info.
+See them in-person or give us a call for buying and shipping info.

 See you soon,